OpenGeoHub/SoilSamples/docs/index.md

 ## Soil Spectroscopy for Global Good

-**SoilSpec4GG** is a USDA-funded Food and Agriculture Cyberinformatics Tools Coordinated Innovation Network project.
+[**SoilSpec4GG**](https://soilspectroscopy.org/) is a USDA-funded [Food and Agriculture Cyberinformatics Tools Coordinated Innovation Network NIFA Award #2020-67021-32467](https://nifa.usda.gov/press-release/nifa-invests-over-7-million-big-data-artificial-intelligence-and-other) project.
 It brings together soil scientists, spectroscopists, informaticians, data scientists and software engineers to overcome some of the current bottlenecks preventing wider and more efficient use of soil spectroscopy.
 A series